Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 18:31 This comes from Marco Gorelli.

-18:33 And this is just a simple plugin for Polar's.
+18:32 And this is just a simple plugin for Polars.

-18:36 Now, if you don't know Polar's, Polar's is like Handa's with two major differences.
+18:36 Now, if you don't know Polars, Polars is like Pandas with two major differences.

-18:51 And it's written in REST to B super, super fast.
+18:51 And it's written in Rust to be super, super fast.

 18:56 And the idea is it lets you answer questions like how many business days between now and then.

-19:02 So if like my payment system says you get paid net 30, well, or you get paid after 10 business days, but one of those days is the 4th of July and then there's the weekend and then there's like how many days, you know.
+19:02 So if like my, my payment system says you get paid net 30, well, or you get paid after 10 business days.

-19:19 And if you wanna like throw in skipping weekends, skipping holidays, woo, even worse, right?
+19:19 If you want to like throw in skipping weekends, skipping holidays, even worse, right?

 19:24 So super simple.

-19:26 This thing, the extension itself is written in REST.
+19:25 This thing, the extension itself is written in Rust.

-19:30 I believe Polar's has actually a REST API as well as a Python API.
+19:30 I believe Polars has actually a Rust API as well as a Python API.

 19:34 So maybe this is available there.